morganwalkup/godot-figma-importer/README.md

 + <ins>**Grid Columns:**</ins> The the number of columns in Grid mode.

 ## Designer Image Panel Properties
-These are the same as the designer frame mins the auto layout features.
+These are the same as the designer frame minus the auto layout features.